hipay/hipay-docs/hipay-enterprise-sdk-magento_2/06-Module-configuration.md

 Given the strong growth of the e-commerce in Europe, the second Payment Services Directive (PSD2) redefines the security standards for online payments, aiming to increase security during the payment process, while fighting more actively against fraud attempts.
 For more details on the regulations, we invite you to read our [guide on PSD2 compliance](https://developer.hipay.com/psd2-and-strong-customer-authentication-3-d-secure-2-compliance-and-guidance/).

 As from September 14, 2019, the issuer now decides if a payment is processed depending on the analysis of more than 150 data collected during purchasing.
 Thanks to our Magento 2 module, we handle most of the data without you having to develop anything.
-You can see all the new parameters on [our API explorer](https://developer.hipay.com/doc-api/enterprise/gateway/).
+Discover all the new parameters on [our API explorer](https://developer.hipay.com/doc-api/enterprise/gateway/).

 ## Adding or overriding PSD2 data